nadavrot/compressor/docs/details.md

 Our configuration contains 4096 states, so the normalized histogram often contains values that are greater than 255.
 We serialize the histogram by encoding symbol values over 255 with a sequence of 255-byes that are accumulated into the final value.
-This is also the method that LZ4 uses to encode lengths, and is effective.
+This is also the method that LZ4 uses to encode lengths.
+It's very effective because there are usually few values above 256.

 The encoder is used to compress the literal stream, the match and literal lengths, and the tokens that represent the offset bit-width.
 The token-list and